MultiSafepay/docs/content/payment-methods/afterpay.md

 This is because AfterPay collects and require precise order specifications.
 Our platform would interpret the gift card as a discount and generate incorrect order information, e.g. tax calculations.

 You are solely responsible for this in your integration.

+### Surcharges
+Due to changes to the Wet op het consumentenkrediet, merchants who apply [surcharges](/about-payments/surcharges/) to pay later methods are now deemed credit providers under article 7:57 of the Burgerlijk Wetboek.
+This requires a permit from the Authority for Financial Markets (AFM).

+AfterPay therefore strongly recommends discontinuing any surcharges.

+For more information, see AfterPay – [Merchant support](https://www.afterpay.nl/nl/consumenten/vraag-en-antwoord/).
 <br>

 > 📘 **Support**